TEAMuP-dev/pyharp/README.md

      Place any necessary **apt-get install** debian packages in this file.
 Some models may require these.

-### Docker Endpoints
+## Docker Spaces
-Some models may have been developed with older versions of Python, and attempting to deploy them would lead to dependency issues.
-For example, the `numpy.float` and `numpy.int` deprecation in `numpy==1.24` breaks older packages such as `madmom`.
-Therefore, we will have two Python versions installed in a single environment, for the gradio-pyharp frontend and the model-processing backend.
-In this scenario, an automatic Gradio space is not enough, and a Docker space will allow you to customize the deployment.
-Note, however, that ZeroGPU is not available for Docker spaces, meaning you must pay to use GPU resources with this option.
+Some models were written against older versions of Python and cannot run alongside a current Gradio.
+For example, `madmom` relies on the `numpy.float` and `numpy.int` aliases removed in `numpy==1.24`, so it cannot share an environment with a package that requires a newer NumPy.

+Rather than patching the model's source, keep the two apart: a **frontend** environment running Gradio and PyHARP, and a **backend** environment on the older Python running the model.
+The frontend invokes the backend as a subprocess and the two exchange JSON.
+Both live in a single Docker image, which a Gradio Space cannot express, hence a Docker Space.
+Note that ZeroGPU is not available for Docker Spaces, so GPU resources must be paid for with this option.

+Our [BeatNet Space](https://huggingface.co/spaces/teamup-tech/BeatNet-dual) is a working example of this layout.

 1. Create a new [HuggingFace Space](https://huggingface.co/new-space).
 2. Choose Docker as the SDK along with the blank template.